-In connection with our acquisition from W. R. Grace & Co. of the assets of Cross Country Staffing, our predecessor, Grace agreed to indemnify us against damages arising out of the breach of any representation or warranty of Grace, as well as against any liabilities retained by Grace.
+In connection with our acquisition from W. R. Grace & Co. of the assets of Cross Country Staffing, our predecessor, Grace agreed to indemnify us against damages arising out of the breach of certain representations or warranties of Grace, as well as against any liabilities retained by Grace.
 In March 2001, Grace filed a voluntary petition under Chapter 11 of the United States Bankruptcy Code.
 This bankruptcy filing could materially impair Grace's obligations to indemnify us.